palewire/first-athena-query/docs/index.md

 pipenv run python run.py
 ```

 Your terminal should print out its progress as it issues the query and waits for a response from Athena.
 After it finishes, it will print out the identifier for the result.
-Return to your S3 bucket in your web browser and you should see it after clicking into the `athena-workspace` subdirectory.
+Return to your S3 bucket in your web browser and you should see it after clicking into the `query-output` subdirectory.

 SCREENSHOT TK